GasStationTV/gstv-invenco-integration/updates/playlist/playlist.md

 }
 ```

-### What Invenco Sends to GSTV once Playlist Updates have been Pushed to the Players
+### What Invenco Sends to GSTV once Playlist Updates have been Accepted by the Site
 ```javascript
 {
   "guid": String,